In-store Pay by Link is a fully contactless payment method that we developed in aid of efforts to limit the spread of COVID-19.

 Because the shopper is present and fraud is less likely, 3D Secure is not mandatory.
 But we still recommend you let us set up 3D Secure for you, to make use of the liability shift for fraud chargebacks.

-Make sure your web service user has the required role enabled:
+Make sure your API credential has the required permissions:

 Customize Pay by Link

 You can customize the Adyen-hosted payment page with your branding, and include a link to your Terms & Conditions.
 Your Admin user has access to configure the payment page.

 If a different Customer Area user needs access to configure the payment page, ask your Admin user to assign the Pay by Link Settings role.
 Your Admin user can configure the page, but they need to have the same role assigned to them before they can assign it to others.
 If your Admin user does not have this role, contact our Support Team.